-4. Command input
+4. Command

-Command input serves primarily for the secured switching of variables in energy technology.
+Command serves primarily for the secured switching of variables in energy technology.
 'Secured' means that there is a check whether the switching operation is allowed, according to the configured interlocking condition and the dynamically updated topology (current physical state of the topological network).
 The configuration of the topology and the topological commands is done via the ALC (Automatic Line Coloring).

-In general a variable for the command input consists always of two physical variables: The response variable and the command variable.
+A variable point for the command always consists of 2 physical variables: a response variable and a command variable.
 Depending on the action to be executed, they are executed on one of the two variables.

-'Double command On: Sends the command/the new value to the command variable.
+Double command On: Sends the command/the new value to the command variable.
 By way of the response variable, the success of the executed action can be checked.

-The synchronization of the actions from the command input is done via a communication object that is runtime-monitored and updated cyclically in the driver.
+The synchronization of the actions from the command is done via a communication object that is runtime-monitored and updated cyclically in the driver.
 This object is automatically assigned to the response variable.
 The activation of such an object is evaluated in the system by the activation of the "Select" status bit.